Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Tofu is high in protein and contains many healthy nutrients.

-Eating tofu may protect against a variety of poor health conditions, such as heart disease, diabetes, and even certain cancers.
+Eating tofu may protect against various poor health conditions, such as heart disease, diabetes, and even certain cancers.

 Here are a few of the tofu benefits: